gohugoio/hugoDocs/content/en/hugo-pipes/babel.md

 : Log everything

 sourceMap [string]
 : Output `inline` or `external` sourcemap from the babel compile.
 External sourcemaps will be written to the target with the output file name + ".map".
-Sourcemap settings inside of the babel.config.js are being ignored other than `inputSourceMap: true`.
+Sourcemap settings inside of the babel.config.js are being ignored other than `inputSourceMap: true` which defaults to true.
 Input sourcemaps can be read from js.Build with sourcemap "inline"

 ### Examples